utunga/specialcharacter/index.md

 And from selected representatives of the parent group:

-- Timoti Brown, Lenka Rochford, Miles Thompson, Vernon Trainer and Te Ariki Wineera
+- Timoti Brown, Lenka Rochford, Miles Thompson, Vernon Trainor, Janine Walker and Te Ariki Wineera